 Missouri Soybean Yield Contest

 The annual competition recognizes those producers across the state who truly excel in soybean production based on their crop yields.
-Growers have until September 1 to complete their entry forms.
+Growers had until September 1 to complete their entry forms.

 The 2018 contest will again include regional competitions in addition to the statewide contest.
 Growers in each of the Association’s seven districts will be competing against one another on yields – giving farmers the opportunity to show their skills against others’ growing in similar soils and under similar weather conditions.

 All contest entries must use soybean varieties available in the marketplace for Missouri.
 No experimental line(s) are eligible for Missouri’s soybean yield contest.

 Winners in the district-level competitions will then go on to compete for statewide recognition and additional prizes.

 Thanks to the partnership of the Missouri Soybean Merchandising Council and industry, top growers can receive a trip to the 2019 Commodity Classic in Orlando, gift cards to Cabela’s and for biodiesel, as well as cash prizes.

 Growers with yields of 100 bushels per acre or more receive additional prizes, the highest of those yields will receive $1,000 in biodiesel or a $1,000 gift card to Cabela’s.
 If multiple entries hit the triple-digit mark, the other entrants will receive $250 in biodiesel or $250 gift card from Cabela’s.

 The contest will continue to recognize winners in separate categories for irrigated and no-till growing methods.
 Entries must be from fields 10 acres or larger in size and located within the State of Missouri, and all participants must be at least 18 years of age.
 Each entry must be submitted on a separate entry form.

 The overall winner of the irrigated contest will be selected from all entrants who used irrigation on their crop, regardless of tillage practice.
 The overall winner of the non-irrigated contest will be selected from among district winner(s) of the No-tillage and Tilled categories combined.